davideomento/Automated-Sports-Commentary/README.md

 - Apps that provide live commentary.
 - Small football clubs that want to offer a live commentary service for their fanbase.

 The project integrates **data and statistics from Transfermarkt** to guide the language model in generating coherent and context-aware commentary.
-It uses the [Transfermarkt API repository](https://github.com/felipeall/transfermarkt-api) for web scraping to extract and clean team and player information.
+It uses the [Transfermarkt API repository](https://github.com/felipeall/transfermarkt-api) for web scraping to extract player information.

 ## Features